Best MTB jackets 2023 – stay dry when the weather turns wet

 Parachute hood

-Specialized has done away with its more premium waterproof options and replaced them with some far more affordable options.
-While the new jackets don't feature the fancy Polertec Neoshell materials, they are considerable more lightweight and packable too.
+Specialized has done away with its more premium waterproof jackets and replaced them with some far more affordable options.
+While the new jackets don't feature the fancy Polertec Neoshell materials, they are considerably more lightweight and packable.

 Styling is nicely neutral if you want to wear the jacket in a more casual setting as well as on the bike.
-There's loads of sizes available for both men and women, as well as a couple of color options too.
+There's loads of sizes available for both men and women, as well as a couple of color options.

 Specifications